 According to Leslie Braunstein in Urban Land’s website, Israel’s seaside metropolis “has emerged as a global hub of technological innovation.
 Home to thousands of homegrown startups as well as outposts of American giants such as Google and Microsoft, Tel Aviv’s technology corridor, dubbed the ‘Silicon Wadi’ (employing the Arabic word for valley), is ranked just behind California’s Silicon Valley in worldwide importance.

 The municipality is currently working on a unique strategic move, which will allow residents to choose their favored means of communication and receive municipal services in digital form.
 The project includes a free citywide Wi-Fi scheme, a mobile application, a geographic information system (GIS) on new infrastructure, an app development competition, online licensing, social networks, and more.

-With more than 700 startup companies and research and development centers, Tel Aviv is considered Israel’s “startup city.”
-The Tel Aviv Municipality recently launched a strategic program to position the metropolis as an international center of innovation and creativity.
+With more than 700 startup companies and research and development centres, Tel Aviv is considered Israel’s “startup city.”
+The Tel Aviv Municipality recently launched a strategic program to position the metropolis as an international centre of innovation and creativity.

 “We are working to create a startup visa for foreign entrepreneurs, increasing the number of international students in the metropolis, opening work spaces for technological entrepreneurs, and more,” says Tel Aviv Deputy Mayor Asaf Zamir.

 In transportation, the Tel-o-Fun bike share project is underway and the city will be the first in the world to host a pilot of the SkyTran podcar system, developed by NASA.
 An electric car rental system is also being considered.